-- · 'you' and 'your' means you and any other persons who are or become investors in YouWealth - 'we', 'us', 'our' and BNZISL refer to BNZ Investment Services Limited, the manager of YouWealth.
+- · 'you' and 'your' means you and any other persons who are, or who become investors in YouWealth - 'we', 'us', 'our' and 'BNZISL' refer to BNZ Investment Services Limited, the Manager of YouWealth.

 This information is provided as a guide only and is current as at the date of this document.
-It is not intended as a replacement for legal, tax or financial advice.
-This information is subject to changes to the law and Government policy, and changes to YouWealth, from time to time.
+It is not intended as a replacement for legal, tax, or financial advice.
+This information is subject to changes to the law and government policy, and changes to YouWealth, from time to time.

 Investments made in YouWealth are not bank deposits or other liabilities of Bank of New Zealand (BNZ) or any other member of the National Australia Bank Limited group.
-They are subject to investment risk, possible delays in repayment, possible loss of income and possible loss of principal invested.
-No person (including the New Zealand Government) guarantees (either fully or in part) the performance or returns of YouWealth Funds or the repayment of capital.
-National Australia Bank Limited, the ultimate owner of BNZ, is not a registered bank in New Zealand but a licensed bank in Australia and is subject to the supervision of the Australian Prudential Regulation Authority.
+They are subject to investment risk, including possible delays in repayment.
+You could get less than the total contributed.
+No person (including the New Zealand Government) guarantees (either fully or in part) the performance or returns of YouWealth Funds or the repayment of amounts contributed.
+National Australia Bank Limited, the ultimate owner of BNZ, is not a registered bank in New Zealand but a licensed bank in Australia and is not authorised to offer the products and services mentioned in this document to customers in New Zealand.